Sh'mini Atzeret and Simchat Torah: Customs and Rituals

-The symbolic message of the customs associated with Simchat Torah emphasize that the Torah is the prized possession of the Jewish people, representing our heritage and history, and linking Jews to each other over many generations.
+The symbolic message of the customs associated with Simchat Torah emphasize that the Torah represents our heritage and history, and links Jews to each other over many generations.
 The words recited at the end of reading each book of the Torah inspire and represent this history: Chazak, chazak, v’nitchazeik.
-“Be strong, be strong, and we will strengthen each other,” building a living Judaism through study, action, and commitment..
+“Be strong, be strong, and we will strengthen each other,” building a living Judaism through study, action, and commitment.

-During congregational Simchat Torah celebration and services, the Torah scrolls are taken from the ark and carried by congregants around the synagogue seven times.
-During these seven circuits, or hakafot, those not carrying a Torah often will wave brightly colored flags and sing Hebrew songs.
-The hakafot are accompanied by singing, dancing, and flag-waving, all of which symbolize the collective joy of Torah study and a commitment to lifelong Jewish learning.
+During congregational Simchat Torah celebrations and services, the Torah scrolls are taken from the ark and carried by congregants around the synagogue seven times.
+During these seven circuits, or hakafot, those not carrying a Torah often will wave brightly colored flags, sing Hebrew songs and dance.
+The singing, dancing, and flag-waving that accompany the hakafot symbolize the collective joy of Torah study and a commitment to lifelong Jewish learning.

 The Torah service is the focal point of the Simchat Torah celebration.
 One rabbi, cantor, or member of the congregation opens the Torah and reads the last section of the fifth and final book of the Torah, D’varim (Deuteronomy).
 A second person then opens another Torah scroll and reads the opening section of the first book of the Torah, B’reishit (Genesis).
 The selection from D’varim tells of the death and legacy of Moses, the prophet and leader of the Jewish people.
 The reading from B’reishit, the very first words of the Torah, recounts the story of God’s creation of the world.

-In many synagogues on Simchat Torah, each member of the congregation is called to the Torah for an aliyah (going up, which refers to the honor of ascending the bimah to recite the blessing before and after the Torah is read).
-Other synagogues may call all children who have not yet reached the age of bar or bat mitzvah to the Torah.
-Before the entire congregation, with a tallit (prayer shawl) spread above their heads, the children receive a special blessing from the rabbi.
-In Reform synagogues, Simchat Torah also is a time when children just entering religious school are blessed.
-This custom is called consecration.
+In many synagogues on Simchat Torah, various members of the congregation are called to the Torah for an aliyah (“going up,” which refers to the honor of ascending the bimah to recite the blessings before and after the Torah is read).
+Other synagogues may call all the children who have not yet reached the age of bar or bat mitzvah for a blessing in front of the Torah.
+Before the entire congregation, with a tallit (prayer shawl) spread above their heads, the children receive a special blessing from the clergy.
+In many Reform synagogues, Simchat Torah also is a time when children just entering religious school are blessed.
+This custom is called Consecration.